tyrauber/stock_quote/README.md

 # stock_quote

-A ruby gem that retrieves real-time stock quotes from google.
+A ruby gem that retrieves real-time stock quotes and historical pricing from google.

-Retrieve up to 100 stock quotes per query with the following variables - symbol, pretty_symbol, symbol_lookup_url, company, exchange, exchange_timezone, exchange_utc_offset, exchange_closing, divisor, currency, last, high, low, volume, avg_volume, market_cap, open, y_close, change, perc_change, delay, trade_timestamp, trade_date_utc, trade_time_utc, current_date_utc, current_time_utc, symbol_url, chart_url, disclaimer_url, ecn_url, isld_last, isld_trade_date_utc, isld_trade_time_utc, brut_last, brut_trade_date_utc, brut_trade_time_utc and daylight_savings - per stock.
+## Functionality

+There are only two functions:  quote and history.

+### Stock.quote("symbol")

-Uses an undocumented Google API, as referenced here:  http://www.jarloo.com/google-stock-api/
+Real-time stock quotes are retrieved through an undocumented Google API, as referenced here:  http://www.jarloo.com/google-stock-api/

-"It’s not very well known and Google has no support or docs for it, but there is an elusive Google Stock API.
-Like most of Google’s API’s it’s REST based.
-(I wish all API’s were, as I hate SOAP)
-API Url Formatting.
+"It's not very well known and Google has no support or docs for it, but there is an elusive Google Stock API.
+Like most of Google's API's it's REST based.
+(I wish all API's were, as I hate SOAP) API Url Formatting.
 The API from what I can tell is very simple.
 It only has a single parameter that accepts a stock ticker."

+You may retrieve up to 100 stock quotes per query, per stock, within google's daily API limits.

+### Stock.history("symbol")

+Historical pricing is retrieved through finance.google.com:  http://www.google.com/finance/historical?q=SYMBOL&output=csv

+Historical pricing only goes as far back as Google has recorded.
+You may only retrieve one stock per query, within google's daily API limits.

 ## Installation

-To install the stock quote ruby gem:
+To install the 'stock_quote' ruby gem:

 `gem install stock_quote`

+## irb Examples

+First require the gem and include the class:

+`> require "stock_quote"
+ => true
+> include StockQuote
+ => Object`

+Then get a current stock quote:

+`> Stock.quote("SYMBOL")`

+Or historical pricing:

+`> Stock.history("SYMBOL")`

-## Include
+## Rails Examples

 To use the gem in your Rails Application, include it: